gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Make sidebar open by default for new users.
 * Remove vote DB queries, this will multiple with more users!
 * Fix resume scroll down icon so it doesn't overlap the input box when the input box grows due to long text input.
-* Fix issues with attachment uploads failing if the first attempt failed or got blocked.
 * Reset model to default on new chat or when selecting an existing chat, if o3mini is selected
-* Fix o3 mini response markdown rendering w/ `──────────────────────────────`.
-Find out what is returned by the LLM in the raw response.

 ## Production todos:
 * Move sensitive environment variables to AWS SSM or some secure solution